LumingSun/ML4DB-paper-list/README.md

 * GaussML: An End-to-End In-Database Machine Learning System (ICDE 2024)
 * NeurDB: On the Design and Implementation of an AI-powered Autonomous Database (arXiv 2024)
 * LLM for Data Management (VLDB 2024)
+* Blueprinting the Cloud: Unifying and Automatically Optimizing Cloud Data Infrastructures with BRAD (VLDB 2024)

 ## Data Access
 ### Configuration Tuning